cubter/event_observer/Readme.md

 ## P.S.
 On DB updates

-Despite that R's evrinoments are the fastest implementation of hash tables available in R, the avg. speed of processing a .csv file with 1500000 lines is several minutes, making up more between an hour and two for the whole data set.
+Despite that R's evrinoments are the fastest implementation of hash tables available in R, the avg. speed of processing a .csv file with 1500000 lines is several minutes, making up between an hour and two for the whole data set.
 This is a barely acceptable speed, if the data are updated frequently; that's why my next step here would also be switching to `Rcpp` & using STL's unordered maps.

-I could also simply send the commands to Redis without prior construction of the indexes at all, based on the assumption that Redis will handle hash insertions quicker.
-But that'd require significatnly more requests to the DB.
+I could also send perhaps 10x more commands to Redis without prior construction of the indexes at all, based on the assumption that Redis will handle hash insertions quicker.
+But that'd require significantly more requests to the DB.